 \subsection{Replace GCM TP profiles with 1D model fits}

-We use the Guillot TP profile \citep{guillot_radiative_2010} as the basis of our 2D temperature models described in \ref{sec:simple_T_models}.
+We use the Guillot TP profile \citep{guillot_radiative_2010} as the basis of our 2D temperature models described in section \ref{sec:simple_T_models}.
 We demonstrate here that this profile is flexible enough to approximate the range of TP profiles found in our WASP-43b GCM with the following procedure.
-First, we directly fit the 1D TP profile to the TP profiles of the GCM on all longitude-latitude grid points in the pressure range 20-$10^{-3}$ bar, which cover the support of the transmission weighting function.
+First, we directly fit the 1D TP profile to the TP profiles of the GCM on all longitude-latitude grid points in the pressure range 20-$10^{-3}$ bar, which covers the support of the transmission weighting function.
 We find that extending the pressure range has negligible effects on the spectra.
 We then generate phase curves from the total collection of best-fit 1D profiles, and compare them to those generated directly from the GCM.
-Both set of phase curves are simulated using the volume mixing ratios of the full GCM, which are set via chemical equilibrium.
-In Fig. \ref{fig:fit_1D_TP_to_gcm}, we compare the simulated phase curves (blue curves) with the phase curves simulated directly from the GCM (black curves).
+Both sets of phase curves are simulated using the volume mixing ratios of the original GCM, which are set via chemical equilibrium.
+In Fig. \ref{fig:fit_1D_TP_to_gcm}, we compare the phase curves simulated from the best-fit 1D profiles (blue curves) with the phase curves simulated directly from the GCM (black curves).
 We overplot the measurement errors of \cite{stevenson_spitzer_2017} on the phase curves simulated directly from the GCM.
-We see that the phase curves simulated from the 1D best fit profiles can match the GCM phase curves to within error at almost all phases.
+We see that the phase curves simulated from the 1D best-fit profiles can match the GCM phase curves to within error at almost all phases.